naomibaes/naomibaes.github.io/content/project/pytorch/index.md

   - Lexical Semantic Change
 ---

-LSC-Eval pipeline uses LLMs to simulate dimensions of lexical semantic change, using natural historical sentences as input data and a 'scholar-in-the-loop' strategy to carefully construct demonstration examples for model training.
+Scalable pipeline that outputs LLM-generated synthetic sentences ('Scholar-in-the-loop' In-Context-Learning approach) to simulate dimensions of lexical semantic change.

 <!--more-->

+# with historical sentences as input data and a 'scholar-in-the-loop' strategy to carefully construct demonstration examples for model training.